Roman Dziadkiewicz

 and the subjective in the contemporary and future world.

-and new logic for hybrid, telematic and post-platform practices
+and new logic for hybrid, remote and post-platform practices

 It is both a practice and a perspective: an attempt to understand